Reasons for Exam

 What is the typical cost of treatment?

-Cost will range between $1200-2500 depending on the need for additional testing during the procedure.
+Visit Our Pricing Page.
+Cost may vary depending on the need for additional testing during the procedure.

 How long is the procedure?

 An EGD often takes between 15 and 30 minutes.